-Last week, in my Brand Therapy email, I mentioned a theory from the book The E-myth.
+Last week, in my Sunday Edition email, I mentioned a theory from the book The E-myth.
 Several years ago, I was considering growing my studio by developing a team.
 It was new terrain for me, and I admit I struggled with the idea of how I was supposed to interact with these new people and if they were my friends, my employees, or something in between.

 But most importantly, I didn’t know what kind of leader I was going to be.
 The E-myth helped to dispel some of my fears, as it identifies three distinct roles within a team.
 This was especially helpful as I thought through which category I fit into, and considered who should be added.
 While my own experience has been slightly different from the one expressed by Michael Gerber (I tend to find entrepreneurs living within all three roles), the principle of how these three types work together in harmony remains the same.

 As I’ve put these ideas into practice, and worked with other creative small business owners, I’ve realized that these three types of entrepreneurs all act in a unique way, and need something distinct from their team.
 Read through the descriptions below and let me know which one you think you fall into!